kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 Version 3.0 addresses these two concerns and has been rewritten in a more concise manner.

-1. Restrictions about copying and distribution of the license document has been deleted.
+1. The restriction about copying and distribution of the license document has been deleted.
 2. A "no warranty" clause has been added.

 ## Kidlat News is WTFPL 3.0

-Kidlat News is licensed under WTFPL 3.0, the first creative work to be so licensed.
+Kidlat News is licensed under WTFPL 3.0, the first creative work to be so.

 That means you can steal all the content of this website.
-You can copy an article and pass it on as your own work and submit it in your English composition class.
+Or you can copy an article and pass it on as your own work and submit it in your English composition class.

-You can sell it.
+You can compile the contents in a booklet and sell it.

-You can download this entire website and reproduce it in another URL and tweet that you wrote it.
+You can download this entire website, reproduce an exact copy of it on another URL and name it *Quezon City Inquirer*.

 In short, you can do whatever the fuck you want to.